Updated by Joakim Stenberg

 Read more about article categories: Targeting specific article categories

-Sometimes you might only want to reach sites with a specific type of audience, this is where site categories comes in handy.
-Examples of site categories can be anything from news sites, blogs or sites with an audience primarily consisting of young people.
+Sometimes you might only want to reach sites with a specific type of audience, this is where site types comes in handy.
+Examples of site types can be anything from news sites, blogs or sites with an audience primarily consisting of young people.

-We provide different types of site categories depending on what language your ad set has been set to.
-Make sure to check out the site categories list to determine if one of the options would suit your requirements.
+We provide different types of site types depending on what language your ad set has been set to.
+Make sure to check out the site types list to determine if one of the options suit your requirements.

 When you need to limit your ad to specific locations you will find the geolocation setting valuable.
 You can select one or many locations divided on 3 different levels: